Theosophical History Conference 2003

 stead if she were to mix with poets but be of little help in the real world.

-the couple spent barely a minute apart.
+In 1867 Susanna died.
+A year later Mortimer married Frances Cotton and his life changed irrevocably.
+This was a love match and the couple spent barely a minute apart.
 Frances devoted the rest of her life

 Marriage